90lantran/github-star/README.md

 ```

 ## Future work:
-- Connect to github with [go-github](https://github.com/google/go-github) with no authentication for now
+- Connect to github with [go-github](https://github.com/google/go-github) with no authentication for now.
+It will affect the rate limit when interacting with github APIs.
-- It will affect the rate limit when interacting with github APIs
+- Add [zap-log](https://github.com/uber-go/zap) from Uber for structured logs for monitoring
-- Add [zap-log](https://github.com/uber-go/zap) from Uber for structured logs
+- Add Jenkinsfile for CICD

 ## Swagger docs:
 I use [go-swagger](https://github.com/go-swagger/go-swagger) to generate API document.